George F. Elliott: Biography

 On 14 July 1898, Elliott was in command of Companies C and D, composed of 150 Marines and 50 Cubans, which were ordered to destroy the well at Cuzco, about 6 mi from Guantanamo, and the only water supply of the Spaniards within 12 mi.
 2+1/2 mi from Cuzco, half of the Cubans and the first platoon of Company C passed over a mountain to the left, hoping to cut off the Spanish pickets.
 In this they failed, and the main force was discovered by the Spanish outpost, which retreated immediately and gave the alarm to the main body, whose headquarters were in a house at Cuzco.
 A high mountain separated the two forces at this point and each attempted to gain its crest as a point of vantage.
 The Marines were successful, but were fired on heavily by the enemy from the valley.
 Following a straggling retreat by the Spaniards, the Marines began the return march, the well having been destroyed.
 For his eminent and conspicuous conduct in this engagement, Captain Elliott's seniority in his grade was advanced three numbers.

 Later in 1898, upon his return to the United States, he became a Veteran Companion of the Pennsylvania Commandery of the Military Order of Foreign Wars.

 In October 1898, he was detached from the Marine Barracks in Brooklyn and ordered to the Marine Barracks at the Washington Navy Yard.
 He was promoted to Major (United States) in March 1899.

 In August 1899, Major Elliott was ordered to command the Second Battalion of Marines for duty in the Philippines and was promoted to lieutenant colonel in September of that year.
 From October 1899 to January 1900, Lt.
 Col Elliott commanded the First Brigade of Marines in the Philippines.
-During this period he engaged in the Battle of Novaleta.
+During this period he engaged in the Second Battle of Noveleta.
 For his conduct during this battle, he was personally commended by Secretary of the Navy Long.
 Secretary Long wrote:

 On his return to the United States he was on duty at Norfolk until 1903, when he was given command of the Marine Barracks, Washington, D.C., and promoted to colonel in March 1903.

 On 3 October 1903, he was appointed Brigadier General Commandant of the Marine Corps, relieving Major General Charles Heywood.
 In December 1903, he was ordered to command a Provisional Brigade of Marines organized for service in Panama.
 He departed on 27, December with the brigade on board USS Dixie, arriving at Colón on 3 January 1904, and went into camp at Haute Obispo, Panama.
 He relinquished command of the brigade on 15 February 1904, and resumed his duties at Headquarters Marine Corps on the 25th of the same month.